highchair/taleen-batalian/about.md

 <img class="artist-image" src="{% link assets/images/taleen-portrait-2022.jpg %}" alt="Taleen Batalian" />

 Taleen Batalian is an artist and educator.
-Her work explores emotional landscapes and ways in which the body can serve as a vehicle for carrying experiences and memories through complex terrain.
+Working with textiles, drawing, painting, and printmaking, Taleen’s work explores emotional landscapes and ways in which the body can serve as a vehicle for carrying experiences and memories through complex terrain.

-Among her recent projects: __Tender Cargo__, a project comprised of sculptural garments, other 2D and 3D artworks, an original soundscape and live performance; __Waves and Shadows__, a collaborative film; __Disassemble__, a performance installation at RISD Museum; and __Graft__, a solo exhibition and site-specific installation of sculptural garments, paintings and video at Wheaton College.
-Taleen has been awarded grants from Rhode Island State Council on the Arts (RISCA), Providence Art, Culture + Tourism (ACT) and The Arts and Cultural Alliance of Newport County.
+Among her recent projects: _[Counterpoint]({% link exhibitions/counterpoint.html %})_, a collaborative project composed of 2D and 3D artworks; _[Tender Cargo]({% link film-performance/tender-cargo.html %})_, a large-scale collaborative project that comprises sculptural garments, [other 2D and 3D artworks]({% link exhibitions/tender-cargo.html %}), an original soundscape and live performance; _[Waves and Shadows]({% link film-performance/waves-shadows.html %})_, a collaborative film; _[Disassemble]({% link film-performance/disassemble.html %})_, a performance installation at RISD Museum; and _Graft_, a solo exhibition and site-specific installation of sculptural garments, paintings and video at Wheaton College.

-Taleen was named the 2020-21 __Teacher of Excellence__ at Rhode Island School of Design, Continuing Education, where she has been a faculty member for more than 14 years.
-In addition, she teaches and serves as a visiting artist at colleges, art museums and arts organizations including Providence College, Wheaton College and Newport Art Museum.
-Previously, she served as Director of Education for Providence CityArts for Youth.
+Taleen has been awarded grants from Rhode Island State Council on the Arts (<span class="abbr">RISCA</span>), Providence Art, Culture + Tourism (<span class="abbr">ACT</span>) and The Arts and Cultural Alliance of Newport County.
+She was named the 2020-21 Teacher of Excellence at Rhode Island School of Design (<span class="abbr">RISD</span>), Continuing Education where she has been a faculty member for more than 15 years.

 ***